-In 2020, we expanded the type of loan products offered on our platform to include auto loans, however the vast majority of loan originations facilitated through our platform are unsecured personal loans.
+While we expanded the type of loan products offered on our platform to include auto loans in 2020, made significant investments in Upstart Auto Retail in 2021 and continue to invest in developing new loan products, the vast majority of loan originations currently facilitated through our platform are unsecured personal loans.
 The market for unsecured personal loans has grown rapidly in recent years, and it is unclear to what extent such market will continue to grow, if at all.
 A wide variety of factors could impact the market for unsecured personal loans, including macroeconomic conditions, competition, regulatory developments and other developments in the credit market.
-For example, FICO has recently changed its methodology in calculating credit scores in a manner that potentially penalizes borrowers who take out personal loans to pay off or consolidate credit card debt.
-This change could negatively affect the overall demand for personal loans.
 Our success will depend in part on the continued growth of the unsecured personal loan market, and if such market does not further grow or grows more slowly than we expect, our business, financial condition and results of operations could be adversely affected.